 QR11-LC Features and Opinions

 The QR11-LC is beautifully machined as you can see in the photos, and it’s much lighter than I was expecting.
-The vertical part of the bracket is removable if you want to shed even more weight, and at only $49, it’s still a great price for a nice big bottom plate even if you never want to use it in an L configuration.
+The vertical part of the bracket is removable if you want to shed even more weight.
+At only $49 it’s still a good price for a nice big bottom plate even if you never want to use it in an L configuration.

 One of the features that I love is the inclusion of a 1/4 20 threaded socket on the side of the bracket.
-This can be used for attaching accessories such as microphones, or variable monitor arms for those that want to shoot video.
-Oddly this is a feature that’s not often seen even on the much more expensive brackets on the market!
+This can be used for attaching accessories such as microphones, or variable friction monitor arms for those that want to shoot video.
+Oddly, this is a feature that’s not often seen even on the much more expensive brackets on the market.

 Another important feature of the design is the strap mounting hole on the base portion of the bracket.
 I love attaching a strap to the base of my camera because it hangs much better that way, and its something I have done for years with my other brackets.
 It also makes it easy to add a hand strap like the Peak Design Clutch.

-I tested the QR11-LC in a number of RRS Arca-Swiss quick release brackets and the machining tolerances seemed spot-on as it clamped securely into all of them.
-I have in the past experienced some issues with cheaper Arca compatible products, but I’m happy to report that none were present with this particular bracket.
+I tested the QR11-LC in several RRS Arca-Swiss quick release brackets and the machining tolerances seemed spot-on.
+It clamped securely into all of them.
+In the past, I have experienced some issues with cheaper Arca compatible products, but I’m happy to report that none were present with this particular bracket.